alexfoxy/lax.js/README.md

     breakpoints: { small: 0, large: 992 }
 })
 ```
-Then you can define preseets or transforms per breakpoint.
+Then you can define presets or transforms per breakpoint.
 ```html
 <p class="lax" data-lax-preset_small="spin">
 	I only spin when the screen is smaller than 992px.